Bird flu kills first human in Pakistan, child first case in Myanmar (AFP)

 The virus is usually transmitted to humans from infected birds but scientists fear it could mutate into a form easily transmissible between humans, sparking a global pandemic that could kill millions.

 Nisar said there had been no human transmission in this case.

 The World Health Organisation confirmed Saturday that the girl in Myanmar was hospitalised in eastern Shan state in late November after developing a fever and headache.
 But she was discharged this week after showing signs of recovery, a Myanmar health official said.

 "She is the first human case (of bird flu)," the official from Myanmar's livestock department said.

 The World Health Organisation said a team of Myanmar health officials were investigating to try to confirm the source of her infection.

 "The case was detected through routine surveillance following an outbreak of H5N1 in poultry in the area in mid-November," the WHO said in a statement.

 The H5N1 strain of bird flu has killed more than 200 people worldwide, mostly in Southeast Asia, since late 2003.

 The World Bank said last week that international donors had committed more than 400-million dollars to fight bird flu at a conference in New Delhi aimed at devising ways to tackle the disease.

-- OIE: Equine influenza, Nigeria 7 days ago
+- OIE: Equine influenza, Colombia 7 days ago